Search results for:

 Sure, bots are definitely a big part of intentional fraud, normally used to create fake page views.
-In some cases, they can even generate fake clicks or form submissions… leading the advertiser to believe they’re getting conversions from their ads when in fact they aren’t.
-Bot can be simple scripts that are easily identified if you take the time to look through logs.
+In some cases, they can even generate fake clicks or form submissions… leading the advertiser to believe they're getting conversions from their ads when in fact, they aren't.
+A bot can be simple scripts that are easily identified if you take the time to look through logs.
 Or they can be highly sophisticated, drastically reducing their footprint and making them very hard to find.

 Programmatic advertising has leveled the playing field in many aspects, meaning even small businesses can play with the big dogs and advertise on sites that they traditionally wouldn't have the budget for.
 So how do you take advantage of this and still steer clear of click fraud?

-Don’t go with just any programmatic platform.
-Find out who they are, how long they’ve been in business and if possible, clients they’ve worked with.
+Don't go with just any programmatic platform.
+Find out who they are, how long they've been in business, and, if possible, clients they've worked with.
 Dig in and read the fine print – learn exactly how they work.
-Find out what they do to prevent fraudulent clicks and what they’re reimbursement policy is if click fraud is detected.
-If anything seems odd or too good to be true, it’s probably not a good idea to sign up.
+Find out what they do to prevent fraudulent clicks and what their reimbursement policy is if click fraud is detected.
+If anything seems odd or too good to be true, it's probably not a good idea to sign up.